beta · now with Figma tokens import

 spine.json.
 Byte-identical until a real input changes. export-manifest.jsonhashes every input and output for lifecycle drift.- One source fans out to

-AGENTS.md,CLAUDE.md, and copilot-instructions. - Every rule carries a source pointer back to
+AGENTS.md,CLAUDE.md, copilot-instructions, and.cursor/rules/project-spine.mdc. - Every rule carries a source pointer back to

 brief.md#section0/item3. spine drift check --fail-on anyturns the contract into a CI gate.